AndrewSmithDev/component-object-model/README.md

 ## Introduction

-Testing React components can be a daunting task, particularly when dealing with complex components that have many elements and complex interactions.
-To make the process more manageable, it's useful to separate the test code from the implementation details of the component.
-This means extracting the interactions and queries outside of your tests into a reusable module.
-This separation will make your tests easier to read and understand, while also making them easier to write and maintain.
+React components can be complex and difficult to test, especially when they contain multiple elements and interactions.
+To simplify testing, it's best to separate the test code from the component implementation details by creating a reusable module for interactions and queries.
+This makes tests easier to read, write, and maintain.

-In this post, we'll take a look at a powerful pattern that will allow us to do just that.
-I call this pattern the "Component Object Model" (COM) pattern.
-This pattern is inspired by the Page Object Model (POM) pattern, which is commonly used in end-to-end testing.

-The COM pattern is a way to organize your test code by abstracting the implementation details of the component into a separate class.
-This class, referred to as the COM, contains all of the interactions and queries that you will use to test the component.
-By separating the component logic from the test logic, the COM pattern makes it easy to reuse the same component interactions across multiple tests.
-It will also makes it easier to make changes to the component without affecting the test code.
+The Component Object Model (COM) pattern is a powerful way to organize test code by abstracting the implementation details of the component into a separate class.
+This class, referred to as the COM, contains all the interactions and queries used to test the component.
+By separating the component logic from the test logic, the COM pattern enables easy reuse of component interactions across multiple tests and minimizes the impact of component changes on the test code, while also making the tests easier to read and understand.

 ## Example

-Here's an example of how the COM pattern might be used to test a simple sign up form:

-### The Component

-The SignUpForm is a simple sign-up form with basic validation.
-The form is validated before submission and if there are no errors, the `onSubmit` prop is executed with the form data.
-If any errors are found, they will be shown and the `onSubmit` callback will not be run.
+Consider a simple SignUpForm component with basic validation.
+The form is validated before submission.
+If there are no errors, the onSubmit prop is executed with the form data.
+If errors are present, they will be shown and the onSubmit callback will not run.

 ```tsx
 // sign-up-form.tsx